-Non-service recipient workload is important as it demonstrates the extent of activities that are not related to specific patient/resident/client volumes but are still an integral part of the professional's contribution to the health system.
-These activities can be for
+Non-service recipient workload is important as it demonstrates the extent of activities that are not related to specific patient/resident/client hospital volumes but are still an integral part of the professional's contribution to the health system.
+These activities can be for the benefit of the community, staff, students or the organization.
+If there are specific activities that should be highlighted internal reports should be created to provide further insight into the activities that consume clinician's time.
+This may include:

-- staff travel related to the provision of patient care; - activities which are not under the control of the manager such as: - legislated activities Occupational Health and Safety Committee involvement, - facility required activities reengineering, restructuring, accreditation; - activities that support the organization's employees such as: - o critical incident stress debriefing, - o counselling, and - spiritual care; - activities that support the community such as: - development of infrastructures that will support service recipients after discharge, - o participation in community agency boards, and - o educational sessions for service agencies.
+- staff travel related to the provision of patient care - activities which are not under the control of the manager such as: - o legislated activities Occupational Health and Safety Committee involvement - o facility required activities reengineering, restructuring, accreditation - activities that support the organization's employees such as: - critical incident stress debriefing - counselling - o spiritual care - activities that support the community such as: - o development of infrastructures that will support service recipients after discharge - o participation in community agency boards - o educational sessions for service agencies